Tamales from Masa Harina

 During the holiday season, one of the most frequently asked questions we hear at Masienda is, "can I make tamales with masa harina?"

 The answer is yes, absolutely.
 And they're delicious.
 Making tamales using masa harina is a good way to make your tamalada (tamal-making party) just a bit easier.
 Our masa harina is a fine grind, so the texture of your finished tamales will be especially delicate and lovely.
-If you’re looking for a coarser texture, see our tips for playing around with masa texture, below.
+And good news: You can now score it at Whole Foods Market locations nationwide.

-Check out our video tutorial, the recipe at the bottom of the post, and read on for more info.
+Check out our video tutorial, the recipe at the bottom of the post, and read on for more helpful tips.

 Whip It Good